wp-plugins/sz-google/readme.txt

 == Upgrade Notice ==

-= 1.6.0 =
+= 1.6.1 =
-Add new module google panoramio with widgets and shortcodes.
-Add section documentation for new module.
-Fix any bugs presents in the 1.5.1 release.
+Fix options for panoramio widget when is used in sidebar.